Courses start every year in September (see UNIL academic calendar).

-Information relating to timetables and study programmes may be found on the display boards of the 2nd floor (lifts) of the Internef building as well as on our web page.
+Information relating to timetables and study programs may also be found on the display boards of the 2nd floor (lifts) of the Internef building.
 A network of television screens provides regular updates about timetable changes and other useful information.

 Credit allocation and workload

-A typical 6-credit MScF course represents 5 hours of lectures and supervised exercises per week, over a 14-week semester.
-Students should allow up to 4 additional hours per week per course for individual preparation and revision.
+A typical 6-credit course represents 6 hours of lectures and supervised exercises per week, over a 14-week semester.
+Students should allow up to 2-3 additional hours per week for individual preparation.

 2nd year Bachelor

 Comptes de groupe et contrôle externe (4.5 credits)

 Principes de finance (6 credits)